DISCLAIMER:

 Alone.
 She wondered what had happened to finally

-short-lived once they arrived back in the Alpha Quadrant.
-But they had stayed together, he and
+short lived once they arrived back in the Alpha Quadrant.
+But they'd stayed together, he and Seven—Annika,

-Seven--Annika, Janeway corrected herself, even though she knew that the name
+Janeway corrected herself, even though she knew that the name would never be

 Janeway had seen them